-Most rum comes from the Caribbean and its environs, although there are rum producers in the unlikely locales of Australia, India, Finland and elsewhere around the world, resulting in an estimated 1,500 to 2,000 varieties.
+Most rum comes from the Caribbean and its environs, although there are rum producers in the unlikely locales of Australia, Finland and elsewhere around the world, resulting in an estimated 1,500 to 2,000 varieties.
 Add to that number aguardiente de caña, literally "burning water," a kind of coarse South American rum based on sugar cane juice infused with anise.
 The best known cousin to rum is cachaça, the main ingredient in a caipirinha, the national drink of Brazil.

 There are four basic rum categories:

 Rums have notable geographical styles and nuance.
 Aged rum, especially, has an intriguing richness and depth.
 Barbados is known for semi-light rums, with soft, almost smoky flavors.
 Cuba and Puerto Rico, the largest producer of rum, produce very light, dry, opulent rums.
 Trinidad and the Virgin Islands tend to produce medium to medium-light mellow rums.
 From Guyana comes the very dark, medium-bodied but rich-tasting Demeraran rum made by adding spices and fruits to the distillation process.
 Jamaican and Martinique rums, made with molasses, are usually full-bodied, sumptuous and pungently flavored.
 Java distills a rum called Batavia Arak, an aromatic rum made with molasses and red rice, which is then shipped to The Netherlands for further aging.
 Haitian rums, made from cane juice and double-distilled in pot stills, are appreciated for their smooth and delicate flavor.